ScanOC/trunk-player/docs/install.rst

 Configure for first use
 =======================

-You will need to setup a local version of the setting.py file, create and inilize the database, and create a default admin account.
+You will need to setup a local version of the setting.py file, create and initialize the database, and create a default admin account.

 Local settings file
 ~~~~~~~~~~~~~~~~~~~